-Academic sanction may be applied to students who have not made payment, or suitable arrangements for payment, of their University account.
+Students who have not made payment, or suitable arrangements for payment, of their University account by the semester payment deadline will be placed on academic sanction.
 Academic sanction will prevent one or more of the following:

 - release of semester examination results